Parliament Spires and Charles Bridge Statues Along the Danube and Vltava

 Vertical Lines, Horizontal Light

 Parliament’s spires reach upward in repetition; the statues lean inward along a horizontal path.
 At first they seem unrelated.
-Yet both respond to river light in a similar way.
+Yet both similarly respond to river light.
 Both rely on pale stone that shifts subtly as clouds pass.

 The Danube is wide enough to create distance.
 The Vltava draws you nearer.
 Scale alters, but the exchange between architecture and current persists.